 Stripe supports changing existing subscriptions without having to cancel and recreate them.
-The most significant types of changes you might make include:
+Some of the most significant changes you might make are:

 - Changing the billing cycle